Globally rigid graphs are fully reconstructible: Graphs with nonseparable rigidity matroids

 Let $(G,p_i)$ be the $(d-1)$-dimensional realization of $G$ obtained from $(G,p)$ by a projection along the $i$-axis, for $1\leq i\leq d$.
 These projected frameworks are also generic in $\RR^{d-1}$ and $\omega$ is a stress on each $(G,p_i)$.
 Let $R(G,p_i)$ be the matrix obtained from the rigidity matrix of $(G,p)$ by replacing the $|V|$ columns corresponding to coordinate $i$ by all-zero columns.
 Thus the rigidity matrix of $(G,p_i)$ can be obtained from $R(G,p_i)$ by removing these zero columns.

-Since $A,B$ is a separation, we must have $\sum_{e\in A} \omega_e R_e(G,p_i)=0$ for all $1\leq i\leq d+1$, where $R_e(G,p_i)$ is the row of the edge $e$ in $R(G,p_i)$.
+Since $E_1,E_2$ is a separation, we must have $\sum_{e\in E_1} \omega_e R_e(G,p_i)=0$ for all $1\leq i\leq d+1$, where $R_e(G,p_i)$ is the row of the edge $e$ in $R(G,p_i)$.
 This gives

-implying that the restriction of $\omega$ to $A$ is a non-zero stress on a proper subframework of $(G,p)$.
-Then extending this restricted stress to all of $E$ by setting it zero on every $e \in B$ gives another stress of $(G,p)$, contradicting the uniqueness of $\omega$. \end{proof}
+implying that the restriction of $\omega$ to $E_2$ is a non-zero stress on a proper subframework of $(G,p)$.
+Then extending this restricted stress to all of $E$ by setting it zero on every $e \in E_2$ gives another stress of $(G,p)$, contradicting the uniqueness of $\omega$. \end{proof}

-Our next result is a characterization of $M$-connected cone graphs.
-Recall that the \emph{cone} of a graph $G = (V,E)$, which we shall denote by $G^v$, is obtained by adding a new vertex $v$ to $G$, along with the edges $uv, u \in V$.
-We shall use the following basic result on coning, due to W. Whiteley \cite{coningwhiteley,Whlong}, that we shall refer to as the coning theorem.
-Let $(G^v,p)$ be a realization in $\RR^{d+1}$ for some $d \geq 1$ and let $(G,q)$ be a realization in $\RR^d$ that is obtained from $(G^v,p)$ by projecting $p(u), u \in V$ through $p(v)$ onto some hyperplane $H$ not containing $p(v)$.
-Then $(G^v,p)$ is independent (i.e.\ $\rank(R(G^v,p)) = |E(G^v)|$) in $\RR^{d+1}$ if and only if $(G,q)$ is independent in $\RR^d$.
-This also implies that $G$ is $M$-independent in $\RR^d$ if and only if $G^v$ is $M$-independent in $\RR^{d+1}$.

-We shall also use the fact that $G$ is an $M$-circuit in $\RR^d$ if and only if $G^v$ is an $M$-circuit in $\RR^{d+1}$.
+Our next result is a characterization of $\Rd$-connected cone graphs.
+We shall use the fact that $G$ is an $\Rd$-circuit if and only if $G^v$ is an $\mathcal{R}_{d+1}$-circuit.
 Although this result seems to be folklore, we could not find any proofs in the literature, so we provide one (due to W.\ Whiteley \cite{whpriv}) for completeness.
+For this, we shall need the following geometric result about coning, which is implicit in the work of Whiteley \cite{coningwhiteley} (see also \cite[Theorem 3]{symmetricconing}).